-- When your thighs are parallel with the floor and your knees form 90-degree angles, you’ve reached the lowest point in the squat position.
+- When your thighs are parallel to the floor and your knees form 90-degree angles, you’ve reached the lowest point in the squat position.
 Your thighs and glute muscles should be feeling the pain a bit.

 - For most people, the knees will be over the toes without passing them.
 If you have long legs, your knees may have to move past the toes somewhat.

 - Push through your heels and rise back to the starting position.

 You can put your hands out in front of your body for additional balance or you can place them at your sides.
 Incorporate your upper body by holding dumbbells or a kettlebell during your squat reps.

 Make sure your spine remains neutral.
 Try to bring your lower back directly down to the floor rather than leaning your torso forward.
 Don’t clench your muscles too much to try and accomplish this, though.
 All you need to do is engage your core and abdominal muscles.

 Helpful Hint: Learn more bodyweight exercises to build your squat strength with our HOME Active Fitplan!